gokulvasan/MemoryManagementPhaseBasedStressTest/README.md

 OVERVIEW:
 ---------
-* The tool is built with Autoconf, enabling auto-build systems like Open Emebedded portable.
+* The tool is built with Autoconf, making the tool auto-build systems like Open Emebedded friendly.
-* Applies natural programme like behaviour, i.e. holding and transtion phases.
+* Generates a sequence of jobs and each job is a locality.
+* It is suffice to define Locality with just: [holding(in phase) and transtion state](http://ieeexplore.ieee.org/document/1702696/).
-* Moreover, unlike other benchmark tool, this uses combination of anon and filemap page.
+* Tool uses combination of anon and filemap page.
 * Sequence of selection between anon and file is made random.
 * but, tries to maintain 3:1 ratio between file and anon respectively.
-* Touch is random, not sequential, trying to imitate programm's stochastic behavior.
+* Touch can be determined to be completly random or could be explicitly specified.
 * Applies quasi-stationary behaviour:
 	* i.e. distribution of page reference remains constant for a period of time.
 	* Period of the constant distribution time is made stochastic and unpredictable.
-* Obeys phase based beaviour, i.e. mostly tries to touch recent allocated pages, but sometimes tries touching older phase pages.
+* Obeys phased beaviour, i.e. mostly tries to touch recent allocated pages, but sometimes tries touching older phase pages.
+* Runs 2 different mode:
+	* Controlled mode : Use args to generate controlled behaviour. or
-* Runs till SIGKILL, due to OOM Reaper or SIGSEGV, due to out of swap space.
+	* Rogue mode : completly random Runs till SIGKILL due to OOM Reaper.

 USAGE:
 ------